japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 === [[spark.sql.sources.bucketing.enabled]] spark.sql.sources.bucketing.enabled Spark SQL Configuration Property

-Bucketing is enabled when link:spark-sql-properties.adoc#spark.sql.sources.bucketing.enabled[spark.sql.sources.bucketing.enabled] configuration property is turned on (`true`) and it is by default.
+Bucketing is enabled when spark-sql-properties.md#spark.sql.sources.bucketing.enabled[spark.sql.sources.bucketing.enabled] configuration property is turned on (`true`) and it is by default.

 TIP: Use [SQLConf.bucketingEnabled](SQLConf.md#bucketingEnabled) to access the current value of `spark.sql.sources.bucketing.enabled` property.